spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 <Tabs.TabPane tab="AWS EKS" key="AWS EKS">

-To enable RBAC OIDC authentication manually for EKS clusters, you can update the Kubernetes Pack kubeconfig by following these steps:
+To enable RBAC OIDC authentication manually for EKS clusters, update the Kubernetes pack by following these steps:

 <br />

-1. Copy lines shown in the example to the Kubernetes Pack configuration file and provide your third-party IDP details.
+1. In the Kubernetes pack, uncomment the lines in the ``oidcIdentityProvider`` parameter section, and enter your third-party IDP details.
 <br />

   ```